-Reprinted with permission from Vietnamese Food Any Day: Simple Recipes for True, Fresh Flavors by Andrea Nguyen, copyright ©2019.
+Reprinted with permission from Vietnamese Food Any Day: Simple Recipes for True, Fresh Flavors by Andrea Nguyen, Copyright ©2019.
 Published by Ten Speed Press, an imprint of Penguin Random House LLC.

-- 1/2 cup coarsely chopped lemongrass, from 2 medium stalks
+1/2 cup coarsely chopped lemongrass, from 2 medium stalks

-- 2 tablespoons coarsely chopped peeled ginger
+2 tablespoons coarsely chopped peeled ginger

-- 1 medium yellow onion, coarsely chopped
+1 medium yellow onion, coarsely chopped

-- 2 tablespoons Madras-style curry powder, preferably Sun brand
+2 tablespoons Madras-style curry powder, preferably Sun brand

-- 1/2 teaspoon recently ground black pepper
+1/2 teaspoon freshly ground black pepper

-- 1/4 teaspoon cayenne pepper, optional
+1/4 teaspoon cayenne pepper, optional

-- 1 (13.5-ounce) can full-fat, unsweetened coconut milk, not shaken
+1 (13.5-ounce) can full-fat, unsweetened coconut milk, not shaken

 2 tablespoons virgin coconut oil or neutral oil, such as canola

 4 large boneless, skinless chicken thighs (about 1 3/4 pounds total), each cut into 3 pieces

 1/2 teaspoon fine sea salt

 1 1/4 pounds sweet potatoes (white or orange flesh), peeled and cut into 1-inch chunks

-- 3 to 5 fresh cilantro sprigs, coarsely chopped
+3 to 5 fresh cilantro sprigs, coarsely chopped

 In a food processor, whirl the lemongrass into a fine texture, about 3 minutes, pausing occasionally to scrape down the bowl.
 Add the ginger and pulse to finely chop.
 Add the onion and pulse again to chop.